Annona squamosa: Ecology

 In the Philippines, the fruit is commonly eaten by the Philippine fruit bat (kabag or kabog), which then spreads the seeds from island to island.

 It is a host plant for larvae of the butterfly Graphium agamemnon (tailed jay).

 Uses

 In traditional Indian, Thai, and Native American medicines, the leaves are boiled down with water, possibly mixed with other specific botanicals, and used in a decoction to treat dysentery and urinary tract infection.
 In traditional Indian medicine, the leaves are also crushed for use as a poultice, and applied to wounds.
 In Mexico, the leaves are rubbed on floors and put in hens' nests, to repel lice.
+Extracts are used in ethnomedicine.

 In Haiti, the fruit is known as cachiman and is used to simply make juice.

-In Lebanon and Syria, it is made into a variety of desserts and sweets, referred to as ashta.